-In addition to the files listed above, the user will need a version of the HERWIG code [19, 20, 21].
+In addition to the files listed above, the user will need a version of the HERWIG code [18, 19, 20].
 As stressed in ref.
 [1], for the MC@NLO we do not modify the existing (LL) shower algorithm.
 However, since MC@NLO versions 2.0 and higher make use of the Les Houches interface, first implemented in HERWIG 6.5, the version must be 6.500 or higher.
 On most systems, users will need to delete the dummy subroutines UPEVNT, UPINIT, PDFSET and STRUCTM from the standard HERWIG package, to permit linkage of the corresponding routines from the MC@NLO package.
-As a general rule, the user is strongly advised to use the most recent version of HERWIG (currently 6.507 - with versions lower than 6.504 problems can be found in attempting to specify the decay modes of single vector bosons through the variable MODBOS.
-Also, crashes in the shower phase have been reported when using HERWIG 6.505, and we therefore recommend not to use that version).
+As a general rule, the user is strongly advised to use the most recent version of HERWIG (currently 6.504 - with lower versions problems can be found in attempting to specify the decay modes of single vector bosons through the variable MODBOS).